Find Free Washington Divorce Records & Dissolutions of Marriage

 The Department of Health provides this information in a few different ways.
 First, there is a general overview of divorce occurrences by county and year.
 In addition, you can view divorce rates and counts by a specific county.
 In the last year in Washington, 43,526 were divorced.

-How To View & Obtain Free Washington Divorce Records
+How To View & Obtain Washington Divorce Records for Free

 If you are looking to perform a free public divorce records search online, you can use the Washington Court’s Unified Case Search Tool.3 To use this tool, first start by selecting “Superior Court” for the Court Level.